raphy0316/basketball-form-analyzer/shooting_comparison/README.md

 * selected hand is always right in analyzers(follow-through, rising, release)
 * swapping logic in normalization(basketball_shooting_analyzer)
 * height reversed y(rising, release)
+* dip point angles are not calculated
+* made up toes and fingers

 ### TODO
-* dip point angles are not calculated
-* frame numbers in jump height is not actual frame number of the whole video, it's just the frame index of rising frames ex
+* frame numbers in jump height is not actual frame number of the whole video, it's just the frame index of rising frames(debug) ex
 ```bash
 Video 2 Rising Analysis: